Crime in North Korea: Prostitution and child marriages

 Prostitution in North Korea is illegal and, according to the North Korean government, does not exist.
 However, the government is reported to employ approximately 2,000 women, known as the Kippumjo, to provide sexual services for high-ranking officials.
 There is also widespread human trafficking within the country; women and girls are often sold abroad, mostly to China, where they are subjected to forced prostitution or forced marriage.
 Others may willingly migrate to China, only to be kidnapped by traffickers on arrival.

 Corruption

 Corruption in North Korea is a widespread and growing problem in the country.
 It is ranked 174 out of 176 countries in Transparency International's 2012 Corruption Perceptions Index, tied with Somalia and Afghanistan, making the country one of the "'most corrupt' nations on Earth".
 Strict rules and draconian punishments imposed by the regime against, for example, accessing foreign media, are commonly evaded by bribing the police.
-Informing on colleagues and family members has become less common.
+Informing colleagues and family members has become less common.